 What is eggnog cheesecake made of?

-Eggnog cheesecake is made primarily of cream cheese, sugar, eggs, eggnog, spices (such as nutmeg and cinnamon), and a graham cracker crust.
-This combination creates a rich and festive dessert perfect for holiday celebrations.
+It’s usually made of cream cheese, sugar, eggs, eggnog, spices like nutmeg and cinnamon, and a graham cracker crust.
+That combo makes a rich, festive dessert.

 Can I make eggnog cheesecake ahead of time?